-For people with a disability, such as a hearing, sight or mobility impairment, social media websites and applications have their own barriers.
+However, for people with a disability such as a hearing, sight or mobility impairment, social media websites and applications have their own barriers.

-In late 2011, Media Access Australia undertook research to determine how the accessibility issues found in each of the most popular social media tools can be overcome.
-Funded by the Australian Communications Consumer Action Network, the Sociability: social media for people with a disability review aims to enable all users to have equal access to the inclusion which social media allows.
+In late 2011, Media Access Australia undertook research to determine how accessibility issues found in each of the most popular social media tools could be overcome.
+Funded by the Australian Communications Consumer Action Network (ACCAN), the SociAbility: social media for people with a disability review was published in 2012, enabling all users to have equal access to the inclusion which social media allows.

-Download the full report:
+Download the original report:

 Top of page